DORA Enforcement Active — Regulatory Assessments Underway

 Key Components

-Response Team: Roles and responsibilities of the incident response team, including internal staff and external partners.
-Clearly defined roles ensure accountability and streamlined communication during crises.
+Response Team: Roles and responsibilities of the incident response team.

-Response Procedures: Step-by-step response procedures for different types of incidents, detailing containment, eradication, and recovery actions.
-Consistent procedures minimize damage and expedite recovery.
+Response Procedures: Step-by-step procedures for containment, eradication, and recovery.

-Communication Plan: Communication protocols for informing internal stakeholders, regulators, and potentially affected parties.
-Transparent communication is vital for maintaining trust during and after an incident.
+Communication Plan: Protocols for informing stakeholders, regulators, and affected parties.

 Key Components

-Threat Descriptions: Detailed analysis of each identified threat, including its nature, origin, target, and potential impact on the financial sector.
+Threat Descriptions: Detailed analysis of identified threats and their potential impact.

-Analysis of TTPs: In-depth examination of the tactics, techniques, and procedures employed by threat actors, providing insights into their methodologies.
+Analysis of TTPs: Examination of tactics, techniques, and procedures employed by threat actors.

-Recommended Mitigations: Practical recommendations for mitigating the identified threats, including preventive measures, detection strategies, and response plans.
+Recommended Mitigations: Practical recommendations for mitigating identified threats.

 Key Components